Hesham-Hesham/Traffic-Light-Controller-Embedded-Tiva-C-LaunchPad/README.md

    - Two push buttons for pedestrian crossings, one for each direction.

 4. **Resistors:**
-   - Current-limiting resistors for the LEDs to prevent them from
+   - Current-limiting resistors for the LEDs to prevent them from burning out.

 5. **Power Supply:**
    - A stable DC power supply for the LEDs.

 6. **BC549 Transistors:**
     - Used as gates for the LED current.
-(Check the electric circuit section)
+(Check the electric circuit section).

 7. **Voltage Regulator:**
-    - To provide a stable 5V to the systems
+    - To provide a stable 5V to the systems.